 Some laminate floors lock together without the use of adhesive on the sides of the planks.
 These are glueless installations.

 Glueless laminate floors have planks that simply interlock together.
 These floors make for easy repair if that is ever necessary for you down the road.

 Get on top of the bottom line.
 Know the entire cost of ownership.

 The “cost per square foot” of your laminate floor is just one component of the entire project cost.
 To ensure there are no surprises, and the laminate you select fits within your overall project budget, be sure to ask us to calculate the total cost of your floor covering project.

 Here’s a list of potential additional expenses you may incur:

-- Don’t forget to ask the retailer and consult the manufacturer’s warranty and care guide for directions on how frequently your rug should be cleaned and the cost to clean it.
+Be sure to also consult the manufacturer’s warranty and care guide for directions on how frequently the floor should be cleaned and the cost to clean it.

 There’s a lot to know and keep in mind before buying a laminate floor, but it’s well worth the effort.
 If you’re a smart and knowledgeable shopper it will show where it counts – in a beautiful, durable and easy to care for floor.